learn-co-curriculum/dsc-json-v2-1/README.md

 ## XML

 XML stands for 'Extensible Markup Language'.
 You may note the acronym's similarity to HTML; HyperText Markup Language.
-While HTML tells us how to display a page, XML is used to store the data and content of the page itself.
-Like HTML, xml uses tags to seperate and organize data in a hierarchical manner.
+While HTML contains information for how to display a page, XML is used to store the data and content of the page itself.
+Like HTML, XML uses tags to seperate and organize data in a hierarchical manner.
 Here's a brief preview of an XML file:

 <img src="xml_preview2.png" width=850>